 Campus Life is committed to developing each individual student's emotional, intellectual, physical, social, and spiritual well-being by providing opportunities that maximize student potential and broaden understanding of one's place in a global society, while nurturing a sense of belonging for all students in a Christian campus community.

 Parents and family members are a very important aspect of the Samford family.
-The Office of Parent Programs coordinates Family Weekend and the Parents Association, and serves as a resource for parents.
+The Office of Parent and Family Programs coordinates Family Weekend and the Parents Association, and serves as a resource for parents.

-The Title IX Coordinator is responsible for the University’s compliance with Federal policies such as Title IX and the Clery Act.
+The Title IX Coordinator is responsible for ensuring the University’s compliance with Federal Title IX policies, Violence Against Women Act (VAWA) and the Clery Act.
 Title IX prohibits discrimination on the basis of gender in educational programs and activities receiving federal financial assistance.